Critical social work: History

 Critical social work is heavily influenced by Marxism, the Frankfurt School of Critical Theory and by the earlier approach of Radical social work, which was focused on class oppression.
 Critical social work evolved from this to oppose all forms of oppression.

 Several writers helped codify radical social work, such as Jeffry Galper (1975), Mike Brake (1975) and Harold Throssell (1975).
 They were building on the views expounded by earlier social workers such as Octavia Hill, Jane Addams & Bertha Reynolds, who had at various points over the previous 200 years sought to make social work & charity more focused on structural forces.
 More recently writers such as Stephen A. Webb, Iain Ferguson, Susan White, Lena Dominelli, Paul Michael-Garrett, and Stan Houston have further developed the paradigm by incorporating inter-disciplinary ideas from contemporary political philosophy, anthropology and social theory.
-These include the ideas of Michel Foucault, Jacques Donzelot, Gilles Deleuze, Judith Butler, Pierre Bourdieu and Jürgen Habermas.
-More recently the writings of Italian political philosophers such as Giorgio Agamben and Roberto Esposito, especially their theorizing about community and governance have come to the fore in critical social work.
+These include the ideas of Michel Foucault, Jacques Donzelot, Gilles Deleuze, Judith Butler, Pierre Bourdieu, Antonio Gramsci and Jürgen Habermas.
+For the last decade and since 2010 the writings of Italian political philosophers such as Giorgio Agamben and Roberto Esposito, especially their theorizing about community, states of exception, destituent politics, affirmative biopolitics and governance have come to the fore in critical social work.
+This influenced a critical engagement of the relationship between social work and the COVID-19 pandemic.